arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 DATABASE_URL: postgres://someusername:somepassword@ec2-12-12-234-123.compute-1.amazonaws.com:5432/databasename
 ```

-You can see that Heroku has a configuration variable called `DATABASE_URL`.
-It
+Setting up the PostgreSQL database creates a configuration variable
-passes this to your application when it starts up.
+called `DATABASE_URL`.
+Heroku passes this configuration variable to the
+application on startup as an environment variable.
 As discussed in a previous
-section, your application uses `DATABASE_URL` to connect to the correct
+section, the application uses `DATABASE_URL` to connect to the correct
 database[^2].

-You can also use Heroku's `DATABASE_URL` if you just want to connect to the
+Heroku's `DATABASE_URL` can also be used to connect to the database on the
-database on the command line:
+command line:

 ```sh
 $ psql "$(heroku config:get DATABASE_URL)"